-Article 152 - Repeat and re-run voting
+Article 152- Repeat and re-run voting

-- 1. If polling is declared void in an electoral precinct, the CEC shall call repeat voting that shall be conducted within two weeks after the polling day.
-Repeat voting shall be held only if the difference between the candidate with the best results and the following candidate with the best results out of the candidates to be elected to the municipal representative body Sakrebulo is less than the total number of voters in the same electoral precinct or in invalidated electoral precincts. - 2.
-If polling results are annulled in electoral precincts during repeat voting, the respective DEC shall summarize the election results held in the electoral district without considering results from those precincts. - 3.
-If elections are declared invalid in an electoral district, re-run voting shall be held within two weeks.
+1. If polling is declared void in an electoral precinct, the CEC shall call repeat voting that shall be conducted within two weeks after the polling day.
+Repeat voting shall be held only if the difference between the candidate with the best resultsand the

+2. If polling results are annulled in electoral precincts during repeat voting, the respective DEC shall summarize the election results held in the electoral district without considering results from those precincts.

+3. If elections are declared invalidin an electoral district, re-run voting shall be held within two weeks.

-Article 153 - Registration of elected members of a municipality representative body Sakrebulo
+Article 153- Registration of elected members of a municipality representative body Sakrebulo